Effect of spaceflight on the human body: Duration of space travel

 A study of the longest spaceflight concluded that the first three weeks represent a critical period where attention is adversely affected because of the demand to adjust to the extreme change of environment.
 While Skylab's three crews remained in space 1, 2, and 3 months respectively, long-term crews on Salyut 6, Salyut 7, and the ISS remain about 5–6 months, while MIR expeditions often lasted longer.
 The ISS working environment includes further stress caused by living and working in cramped conditions with people from very different cultures who speak different languages.
 First-generation space stations had crews who spoke a single language, while 2nd and 3rd generation stations have crews from many cultures who speak many languages.
 The ISS is unique because visitors are not classed automatically into 'host' or 'guest' categories as with previous stations and spacecraft, and may not suffer from feelings of isolation in the same way.

+Children

+So far no children have been to space, nor are any planned to go.

+Raising children in space has been confronted with ethical questions about the impact of a non-terrestrial environment and rights to it.

+Reproduction

+Reproductive health and fertility

+Research has been conducted in frozen sperm integrity of mice after a stay on a space station.

+Development

+Research into carrying an unborn child in space has been conducted with rats unsuccessfully in 1983 and with fish successfully in 1994.

+The company SpaceBorn United aims to grow a baby in space, enabling humans through its research to reproduce extraterrestrially, stating its reasons as for making humanity sustainable without Earth, seeing the need for becoming multiplanetary, as a backup plan.
+The company is as of 2023 planning preliminary research in space with rats, making them live and reproduce in space.